MichaIng/DietPi-Docs/docs/software/cloud.md

 === "Logging"
     - Service: `journalctl -u bdd`
-    - Trace: `/home/bd/trace/` # It contains an info about the database creation only, even after playing around with the web UI a bid.
+    - Trace: `/home/bd/trace/`
+      It contains an info about the database creation only, even after playing around with the web UI a bit.

 ***